cs-fullstack-2019-spring/django-mini-project5-tdude0175/README.md

 ### Create a site for people to store and view recipes.
 #### <strong>Note: Comment MOST of your view.py file.
 Start this project from scratch </strong>

-Index (Home page, 127.0.0.1): <strong>If you're logged out</strong>, welcome the user to your page.
+Index/Home page/127.0.0.1: <strong>If you're logged out</strong>, welcome the user to your page.
 The index should ask you to log in or create a new user.
 No recipes are shown at this point. <strong>If you're logged in</strong>, the following pages are available as navigation:
-- Home Page (127.0.0.1): View all of the recipes you created
+- Home Page/127.0.0.1: View all of the recipes you created
 - All Recipes Page: View recipes by all users
 - New Recipe Page: Create a new recipe
 - Profile Page: See your personal page and edit any necessary information.